sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * The system must not have been mis-configured.
 Unfortunately, it is not unusual for Sage to fail to build on systems where someone has mis-configured the system.
 A fresh install of the operating system is not necessary, but any changes made since the installation must have been performed properly.
  * It is recommended to have at least 2 GB of RAM (you may get away with less, but you can not be sure).
 In order to run all doctests, Sage needs up to 2.2 GB of memory.
 Building the documentation needs 2.5 GB of memory.
  * You need at least 3 GB of free disk space.
- * You need to have the prerequisites for building Sage, see the [[http://sagemath.org/doc/installation/source.html|Installation guide]].
+ * You need to have the [[http://sagemath.org/doc/installation/source.html|prerequisites]] for building Sage.
  * All instructions must be followed.

 ==== Linux ====